Home chevron_right Recycling and rubbish chevron_right Your bin collections chevron_right Garden waste chevron_right Garden waste subscription FAQs

 You do not need to do anything.
 This is an opt-in (subscription) service.

-If you do not subscribe, you'll be responsible for legally getting rid of any garden waste you have.
+If you're not subscribed, you're responsible for legally getting rid of your garden waste.

-You can either compost it yourself, or you can take it to the Household Waste Recycling Centre.
-Don't forget, you need to book an appointment at the Household Waste Recycling Centre, you can't just turn up.
+You can either compost it yourself, or take it to the Household Waste Recycling Centre.
+Don't forget, you must book an appointment at the Household Waste Recycling Centre before you go.

 How often is garden waste collected?